obonaventure/cnp3/book-2nd/exercises/ex-transport.rst

 .. todo:: provide server

 6. The socket_ library is also used to develop applications above the reliable bytestream service provided by TCP.
-We have installed on the `cnp3.info.ucl.ac.be` server a simple server that provides a simple client-server service.
-The service operates as follows :
+We have implemented in C language a small tool to send information to a server on port `62141`.
+This server should operate as follows :

  - the server listens on port `62141` for a TCP connection
  - upon the establishment of a TCP connection, the server sends an integer by using the following TLV format :